imjakedaniels/raptors_animation/README.md

 **Notebook**: see the code [here](https://github.com/imjakedaniels/raptors_animation/blob/master/raptors_animation.Rmd).

-**In practice**: One of my [popular posts on reddit](https://www.reddit.com/r/torontoraptors/comments/eemlz4/what_a_comeback_vs_dallas/) with 1500+ upvotes
+**In practice**: One of my [popular posts on reddit](https://www.reddit.com/r/torontoraptors/comments/eemlz4/what_a_comeback_vs_dallas/) with 1500+ upvotes.

 ## Details

 I post these animations to NBA subreddits, like [r/TorontoRaptors](https://www.reddit.com/r/torontoraptors/)

 This began as a Toronto Raptors only graph.
-But I realized, people like to watch when their team win, so it has been adjusted to glorify the winning team.
-Check the issues to see potential improvements I'm working on.
+But I realized, people like to watch when their team win, so it has been adjusted to take any game's data and glorify the winning team.

+Feel free to check the [issues](https://github.com/imjakedaniels/raptors_animation/issues) to see potential improvements I'm working on.

+## Description

 I use `ggplot2` to create the base plot.
 Emojis were added with `ggimage` to replace the original points in geom_point.
 I then use `gganimate` to follow the scoring plays and drop basketballs on the winning team's player whenever they get a basket.